aruth-gardiye/tech_geeks_backend/README.md

 Add a `.env` file to the root of the server directory mirroring the `.env.example` file.
 The `.env` file should contain the following:

 ```
-EXPRESS_API_PORT = 3001
+PORT = 3001
 MDB_URI = "YOUR_MONGODB_URI"
 ```

-The `EXPRESS_API_PORT` port is the port that the server will be running on.
+The `PORT` port is the port that the server will be running on.
 The `MDB_URI` is the URI used to connect to the MongoDB database.

-Run the following commands after navigating to the 'server' directory:
+Run the following commands after navigating to the root directory:

 ```
 npm install